Michael-Grandel/re-education/applied-math/other/generating-right-triangles.md

 # Overview
 During the summer after freshman year in high school, I went to some math program in NYU, which essentially was solving math-team-like questions.
 I thought I was good at math until I joined that program.
 One thing though always stuck with me, which was:

-**Using two integers n and m, we can generate any right triangles by the following ...**
+Using two integers n and m, we can generate any right triangles by the following ...
+---

 And that was all I remembered.
 I did not know how we got there, but I was fascinated by the concept.
 During my adult life, I remember it had maybe something to do with $n+m, n-m, 2m+1$ or some sort of combination.

 After starting this repository, once this thought came again I decided it's time to figure it out.
 After a graduate math degree and work experience, surely now I can figure it out.

----
-*I will approach this derivation as my thinking process was on paper, so one can see the intuition behind all the moves*
+***I will approach this derivation as my thinking process was on paper, so one can see the intuition behind all the moves***
----

-# $A^2 + B^2 = C^2$
+# Right triangles: $A^2 + B^2 = C^2$

 $A, B, C$ are all integers.
 So, maybe we can break these down into some smaller integers, $n, m$.
 The beauty of this is we can set A and B to be whatever we want in terms of $n,m$ and then solve for C.